JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 For weapon sounds, when the behavior is empty, sounds defined in "Wave\Sfx_Weapon.lst" are used if the lst file exists.
 For each craft, there are 10 items.
 The last item is for the open weapon.

+When a region in included in the "Region" setting of the "[Interdiction]" section in the mission ini file, the sound "HyperAbort.wav" will be played instead of "HyperEnd.wav" on hyper out the region.
+See "Interdiction.txt".

 *** Credits ***